Shreyas-Gupta-IIITD/Keysight_AI-ML-intern_design_question/README.md

 ## Design Problem Statement 2:
 Build a model to detect the presence of an Inductor (spiral-shaped) using the given Test Spiral.kicad_pcb file.

-### Solution:

 ### DataSet Creation:
 Parse the .kicad_pcb file and extract shapes and layer information based on proximity using `DBSCAN` clustering.

 Generated images for each identified cluster on each layer.

 Notes:
-We may need to adjust the eps parameter in DBSCAN for optimal clustering based on the proximity of shapes.
+We may need to adjust the eps parameter in `DBSCAN` for optimal clustering based on the proximity of shapes.

 ### Data Augmentation:
 We did data augmentation on the image generated above using: